project-hadron/hadron-asset-bank/README.md

 # hadron-asset-bank
-A repository bank for Project Hadron assets
+An open repository bank for Project Hadron assets